ImSlacking/Modul300/README.md

 ### TO DO LIST

-- [&check] Install a Linux VM on Oracle
+- [x] Install a Linux VM on Oracle
-- [&check] Auto install a linux VM over Vagrant
+- [x] Auto install a linux VM over Vagrant

 <br>